AlexBHarley/permissionless-chainlink-feeds/README.md

 Run the service,

 ```
-pnpm dev;
+pnpm dev
 ```

-#### Contracts
+#### Smart contracts

-This will assume you want to replay the ETH/USD feed from Ethereum mainnet to Goerli, but feel free to switch up these variables as you see fit ([here](./contracts/scripts/utils.ts)).
+This will assume you want to replay the [ETH/USD](https://data.chain.link/) feed from Ethereum mainnet to Goerli, but feel free to switch up these variables as you see fit ([here](./contracts/scripts/utils.ts)).

 Setup your environment variables,